RileyWong26/RileyWong26/README.md

   a first year computer science student at Western University.
 I have been programming for about 3 years, and done various projects in **java,** **python,** **javascript** and html css.
   I love to work on all sorts of different projects, and love expanding my knowledge.
 I am also interested in game developpement!

-- 📍 My favourite project, was an application that helped students study.
-It was made with a friend where users could create study sets, where terms were inputted and linked to definitions or answers.
-  Then tools, such as tests, and flashcards could be used.
-We worked with **GUIS** and **File io**.
+- 📍 My favourite project, was creating a deep learning model for London called the LTC big data project.
+Where a deep learning model was made to accurately predict the delay on bus arrival times.
+It is my favorite project, as it taught me a lot about machine learning, and allowed me to both impact the community and be able to see the impact I caused.
 - 👀 I’m interested in learning more about **machine learning** and **AI**, and learning more frameworks and languages!
 - 🌱 I’m currently learning machine learning and AI
-- 💞️ I’m looking to collaborate on **machine learning**, **software developement** or **games** or anything inbetween!
+- 💞️ I’m looking to collaborate on **machine learning** projects!
 - 📫 You can reach me at rileywongwong@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like playing the guitar 🎸

 <!---
 RileyWong26/RileyWong26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.